Nights into Dreams: Gameplay

 In the flying sections, the player controls Nights' flight along a predetermined route through each Mare, resembling that of a 2D platformer.
 The player has only a limited period of time available before Nights falls to the ground and transforms back into Claris or Elliot, and each collision with an enemy subtracts five seconds from the time remaining.
 The player's time is replenished each time they return an Ideya to the Ideya Palace.
 While flying, Nights can use a "Drill Dash" to travel faster, as well as defeat certain reverie enemies scattered throughout the level.
 Grabbing onto certain enemies causes Nights to spin around, which launches both Nights and the enemy in the direction the boost was initiated.
 Various acrobatic manoeuvres can be performed, including the "Paraloop", whereby flying around in a complete circle and connecting the trail of stars left in Nights' wake causes any items within the loop to be attracted towards Nights.
 The game features a combo system known as "Linking", whereby actions such as collecting items and flying through rings are worth more points when performed in quick succession.
 Power-ups may be gained by flying through several predetermined rings, indicated by a bonus barrel.
 The power-ups include a speed boost, point multiplier and an air pocket.

 The player receives a grade based on their score at the end of each Mare, and an overall grade for the level after clearing all four Mares.
 Nights is then transported to Nightmare for a boss fight against one of Wizeman's "Level Two" Nightmarens.
 Each boss fight has a time limit, and the game ends if the player runs out of time during the battle.
 Upon winning the boss fight, the player is awarded a score multiplier based on how quickly the boss was defeated, which is then applied to the score earned in the Nightopia section to produce the player's final score for that Dream.
-The game also features a multiplayer mode, which allows two players to battle each other by using a splitscreen.
+In the multiplayer mode, two players battle in splitscreen.
 One player controls Nights, whereas the other controls Reala.
-The winner is determined by the first player to defeat the other, which is accomplished by hitting or paralooping the other player three times.
+The winner is the first player to hit or paraloop the other three times.